 “Anything’s possible if you’ve got enough nerve.”

 As rankings go, at least so far during this Harry Potter rereadathon, Harry Potter and the Order of the Phoenix is one of the better books in the series.
 The Order of the Phoenix largely deals with propaganda waged by the Ministry of Magic and I recommend it to readers who are interested in fantasy with realistic political themes.
-Smear campaigns, propaganda, and government corruption are issues that will remain a large part of our lives and the Order of the Phoenix stresses the importance of educating ourselves and questioning sources, the media and powerful authority figures in the digital age of click-bait and fake news.
+Smear campaigns, propaganda, and government corruption are issues that will remain a large part of politics and the Order of the Phoenix stresses the importance of educating ourselves and questioning sources, the media and powerful authority figures in our digital age of click-bait and fake news.

 I had far too many thoughts on the Order of the Phoenix and this blog is basically my personal Pensieve, so get ready for some relentless rambling!